tpank/hpc1819/report.md

 The defined functions are as below:

 newton_step:  This function allows to use more time efficient formula for finding new x_i through the iterations for different d (the degree of the polynomial) since d is between 1 and 9.
+The newton_step function has pre-calculated derivative formulas to increase the speed of the calculation.
+Therefore, it is split in different cases, for different polynomial degrees.

 check_solution: since we can abort the iteration if  the new x_i is closer that 10^-3 to one of the roots of the polynomial or the origin, also if  the real or imaginary part of the new x_i is bigger than 10^10 this function is defined to abort iteration in such cases.